 When it comes to electricity and wires, people are skittish.

-So when you start to hear buzzing/humming noises coming from your circuit breaker panel (aka, the main electrical panel), you’re afraid to even open it for fear of being electrocuted (as you should be).
+So if you hear buzzing/humming noises coming from your circuit breaker panel (aka, the main electrical panel) every time your AC kicks on, you're probably a little nervous (as you should be).

-In this article, we’ll cover the 3 main reasons your electric panel is making this buzzing/humming noise when your air conditioner is running.
+To help keep your AC healthy and your family safe, we’ll cover the main reasons your electric panel is making this buzzing/humming noise when your air conditioner is running.

 Do you want immediate professional help and live in the Phoenix metro area?
 Ask one of our experts for help.